-- It is transparent in terms of the board directors' remuneration information.

-- It is an incentive to reward their dedication, qualification, and responsibility, without constituting an obstacle to their duty of loyalty.

-- It consists of a fixed amount for membership of the Board of Directors and, where applicable, of the Steering Committee and sub-steering committees, which may be higher for people with positions on the Board or who chair the sub-steering committees.
+- It is transparent in terms of the board directors' remuneration information. - It is an incentive to reward their dedication, qualification, and responsibility, without constituting an obstacle to their duty of loyalty. - It consists of a fixed amount for membership of the Board of Directors and, where applicable, of the Steering Committee and sub-steering committees, which may be higher for people with positions on the Board or who chair the sub-steering committees.
 In addition, members of the Steering Committee shall receive an allowance for attending its meetings.
-This remuneration is supplemented with other non-monetary compensation, as established for Company staff in general in the MAPFRE Insurance Group Collective Agreement.

-- It does not include variable components or those indexed to share value.

-- Board directors are reimbursed for traveling expenses and other costs incurred to attend company meetings or carry out their functions.
+This remuneration may be supplemented with non-monetary compensation, such as Life insurance in case of death, health insurance, discounts on products marketed by MAPFRE Group companies and others in line with those established in general for Company personnel. - It does not include variable components or those indexed to share value. - Board directors are reimbursed for traveling expenses and other costs incurred to attend company meetings or carry out their functions.